CarloWood/cwds/README.md

   * <tt>NAMESPACE_DEBUG_CHANNELS_END</tt>
   * <tt>DoutEntering</tt>
 * Declares initialization functions for libcwd to be called from the top of <tt>main</tt> and the start of threads.
+* Defines a global mutex to be used for <tt>std::cout</tt> (if you want output to std::cout not to interfer with debug output).
+* Defines a class tracked::Tracked<&name> that can be used to track proper use of move/copy constructors and assignment operators.
 * Provides a function to turn an address into a string with filename and line number.
+* Provides code for benchmarking (declared in <tt>cwds/benchmark.h</tt>).
+* Support for plotting graphs (using gnuplot).
 * Defines exception safe struct for indenting debug output (<tt>Indent</tt>) and making temporarily making allocation invisible (<tt>InvisibleAllocations</tt>).
+* Provides a function to print simple variables from a signal handler (<tt>cwds/signal_safe_printf.h</tt>).
 * Defines a streambuf class that can be used to turn background color of all debug output green.
-* Defines a global mutex to be used for <tt>std::cout</tt> (if you want output to std::cout not to interfer with debug output).
 * Defines ostream serializers for many types to pretty-print them easily to a debug stream, like
   * <tt>timeval</tt>
   * <tt>boost::shared_ptr&lt;T&gt;</tt>
   * <tt>boost::weak_ptr&lt;T&gt;</tt>
   * <tt>std::pair&lt;T1, T2&gt;</tt>
   * <tt>std::map&lt;T1, T2, T3&gt;</tt>
-* Defines a class tracked::Tracked<&name> that can be used to track proper use of move/copy constructors and assignment operators.

 ## Checking out a project that uses the cwds submodule.